E-Zijlstra/ez-volume-normalizer/README.md

 - Power on/off
 - Soundcard selection
 - Device info and volume reported by the device
-- Volume slider curve: Makes the volume slider curve a bit flatter by boosting lower levels.
+- Attenuation adjustment: Final stage adjustment.
+At 50% it wil send -3dB to your soundcard instead of -6dB.
   Can be used to preserve some of the original dynamics.
 - Presets

 ### Level meters
 - Input signal
-- Output signal (input reduced by normalizer & limiter)
+- Output signal

-orange: limiter soft-knee range
+Orange: limiter operating range (soft knee)
-red: fully limited
+Red: fully limited

 ### Target level
 ![controls](doc/target.png)